MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 #### Definition of Product Recommendation or Next Best Action

-We define the goal as maximizing the dollar amount of service usages by offering the best matching services to hotel customers according to their interest.
+We define the goal as maximizing the dollar amount of service usage by offering the best matching services to hotel customers according to their interest.

 #### Featurization